Full course description

 - Therese Ingram Nissen, MA, Senior Instructional Designer/Technologist, The Jackson Laboratory (Author)

-- Sean C. McConnell, PhD, Senior Policy Analyst, Science, Medicine & Public Health, CME Program Committee, AMA (Author)
+- Sean C. McConnell, PhD, Senior Policy Analyst, Senior Policy Analyst, Health and Science, American Medical Association (Author)

-- Laura Nicholson, MD, PhD, Director of Education, Scripps Research Translational Institute (Author)
+- Laura Nicholson, MD, PhD, Director of Research, Graduate Medical Education (GME), Scripps Health (Author)

 - Nancy C. Rose, MD, Director of Reproductive Genetics, Intermountain Medical Group (Content Reviewer)